Why Does It Take the IRS So Long to Approve My Tax Exempt Application?

 - Financial information, printed materials, and publications.

-- A fee of $600 (as of March 2018).
-That is a flat fee and irrespective of your projected receipts.
+- Appropriate fee.
+This is a flat fee and irrespective of your projected receipts.

 Here’s a tip:

 Review the instructions for Form 1023 carefully.
 Filing 1023 is an arduous task, so consider hiring an attorney who specializes in nonprofit work to help you with your application.
 Alternatively, you could work with one of the companies that assist in this area.

 If you want to check the status of your application, see the info on this IRS page.

 Did You Submit 1023-EZ?